mosajjal/dnsmonster/README.md

 ALTER TABLE `.inner.DNS_SRCIP_MASK` MODIFY TTL DnsDate + INTERVAL 90 DAY;
 ```

-UPDATE: in the latest version of `clickhouse`, the .inner tables do not have the same name as the corresponding aggregation views.
-In order to modify the TTL you have to find the table names in UUID format using `SHOW TABLES` and repeat the `ALTER` command with those UUIDs.
+UPDATE: in the latest version of `clickhouse`, the .inner tables don't have the same name as the corresponding aggregation views.
+To modify the TTL you have to find the table names in UUID format using `SHOW TABLES` and repeat the `ALTER` command with those UUIDs.

 # Sampling and Skipping

 ## pre-process sampling
-`dnsmonster` supports pre-processing sampling of packet using a simple parameter: `sampleRatio`. this parameter accepts a "ratio" value, like "1:2".
-"1:2" means for each 2 packet that arrives, only process one of them (50% sampling).
-Note that this sampling happens AFTER `bpf` filters and not before. if you have an issue keeping up with the volume of your DNS traffic, you can set this to something like "2:10", meaning 20% of the packets that pass your `bpf` filter, will be processed by `dnsmonster`.
+`dnsmonster` supports pre-processing sampling of packet using a simple parameter: `sampleRatio`. this parameter accepts a "ratio" value, like `1:2`. `1:2` means for each 2 packet that arrives, only process one of them (50% sampling).
+Note that this sampling happens AFTER `bpf` filters and not before. if you have an issue keeping up with the volume of your DNS traffic, you can set this to something like `2:10`, meaning 20% of the packets that pass your `bpf` filter, will be processed by `dnsmonster`.

 ## skip domains
 `dnsmonster` supports a post-processing domain skip list to avoid writing noisy, repetitive data to your Database.
 The domain skip list is a csv-formatted file, with only two columns: a string and a logic for that particular string. `dnsmonster` supports three logics: `prefix`, `suffix` and `fqdn`. `prefix` and `suffix` means that only the domains starting/ending with the mentioned string will be skipped to be written to DB.
-Note that since we're talking about DNS questions, your string will most likely have a trailing `.` that needs to be included in your skip list row as well (take a look at [skipdomains.csv.sample](skipdomains.csv.sample) for a better view).
+Note that since the process is being done on DNS questions, your string will most likely have a trailing `.` that needs to be included in your skip list row as well (take a look at [skipdomains.csv.sample](skipdomains.csv.sample) for a better view).
 You can also have a full FQDN match to avoid writing highly noisy FQDNs into your database.

 ## allow domains
-`dnsmonster` has the concept of "allowdomains", which helps building the detection if certain FQDNs, prefixes or suffixes are present in the DNS traffic.
-Given the fact that `dnsmonster` supports multiple output streams with different logic for each one, it's possible to collect all DNS traffic in ClickHouse, but collect only "allowlist" domains in stdout or in a file in the same instance of `dnsmonster`.
+`dnsmonster` has the concept of allowdomains, which helps building the detection if certain FQDNs, prefixes or suffixes are present in the DNS traffic.
+Given the fact that `dnsmonster` supports multiple output streams with different logic for each one, it's possible to collect all DNS traffic in ClickHouse, but collect only allowlist domains in stdout or in a file in the same instance of `dnsmonster`.

 ## SAMPLE in clickhouse SELECT queries
 By default, the main tables created by [tables.sql](clickhouse/tables.sql) (`DNS_LOG`) file have the ability to sample down a result as needed, since each DNS question has a semi-unique UUID associated with it.
 For more information about SAMPLE queries in Clickhouse, please check out [this](https://clickhouse.tech/docs/en/sql-reference/statements/select/sample/) document.